 For easy printing, download the Federal Efforts to Address Climate Change Issue Brief.

 Over the last decade, Congress and the Environmental Protection Agency (EPA) have sought to address climate change through legislation and regulations.
 Congressional efforts to move climate legislation failed in 2010 with the Senate’s decision to not take up a bill due to a lack of support in the chamber.
 Following a U.S. Supreme Court decision holding that greenhouse gases (GHGs) are pollutants under the Clean Air Act (CAA) and that EPA has the authority to regulate them from tailpipe emissions, the agency has undertaken several rulemakings to regulate carbon dioxide (CO2) emissions from power plants.
 In 2015, the agency issued the Clean Power Plan (CPP), which sought to reduce emissions from coal and natural gas power plants under section 111(d) of the CAA.
-In 2018, under the direction of President Trump, the agency proposed repealing and replacing the CPP.
+In 2019, under the direction of President Trump, the agency finalized new emissions guidelines to regulate CO2 emissions from existing coal-fired power plants and repealed the CPP.

 The American Public Power Association (APPA or Association) did not support the CPP because it exceeded EPA’s statutory authority under section 111(d).
-APPA supports EPA’s current efforts to replace the CPP with a new rule that better comports with the statutory requirements of CAA section 111(d).
-The proposed rule would allow the continued operation of fossil fuel-fired power plants that meet the requirements of the new rule and those issued by states.
+APPA supports EPA’s replacement of the CPP with the new rule, which better comports with the statutory requirements of CAA section 111(d).
+The Affordable Clean Energy (ACE) rule will allow the continued operation of coal-fired power plants that make efficiency improvements at the electric generating unit.
+It also provides states with the flexibility to develop unit-specific performance standards that can account for local market and economic conditions.
+The final ACE Rule was published in the Federal Register on July 8, 2019, and becomes effective September 6, 2019.

 Public power utilities recognize the threat climate change poses.
 They are reducing their GHG emissions through a variety of means, including increased use of renewable energy resources, development of new nuclear power, addition of distributed energy resources and storage, and adoption of energy efficiency programs.
-Should Congress decide to do more to address climate change, Congress could focus on energy policies that reduce GHG emissions while still keeping electricity affordable and reliable.
+Between 2005 and 2017, public power utilities reduced their CO2 emissions by 33 percent.
+Should Congress decide to do more to address climate change, Congress could focus on energy policies that reduce GHG emissions while keeping electricity affordable and reliable.

 In 2007, the U.S. Supreme Court issued its decision in Massachusetts v.
 Environmental Protection Agency.
 In that case, the court held that EPA has the authority to regulate tailpipe emissions of GHGs under the CAA because GHGs are pollutants that potentially “endanger” public health and welfare.
 The court remanded the case back to the agency to either issue an endangerment finding for GHGs or provide a basis for not issuing an endangerment finding.1 On remand, EPA issued an endangerment finding in December 2009, which states that GHGs from motor vehicles do endanger public health and welfare.
 The following year, the agency entered into a judicial settlement where it agreed to promulgate New Source Performance Standards (NSPS) for two existing source categories—power plants and refineries.